Orphan

 An orphan is a child whose parents have died, are unknown, or have permanently abandoned them.
-It can also refer to a child who has lost only one parent, as the Hebrew translation, for example, is "fatherless".
+The Shorter Oxford English Dictionary, 3rd edition, defines the term: "One deprived by death of father or mother, or (usu.) of both; a fatherless or motherless child."
 In some languages, such as Swedish, the term is "parentless" and more ambiguous about whether the parents are dead, unknown or absconded, but typically refers to a child or younger adult.

 In common usage, only a child who has lost both parents due to death is called an orphan.
 When referring to animals, only the mother's condition is usually relevant (i.e., if the female parent has gone, the offspring is an orphan, regardless of the father's condition).

 Definitions

 Various groups use different definitions to identify orphans.
 One legal definition used in the United States is a minor bereft through "death or disappearance of, abandonment or desertion by, or separation or loss from, both parents".

 In everyday use, an orphan does not have any surviving parent to care for them.
 However, the United Nations Children's Fund (UNICEF), Joint United Nations Programme on HIV and AIDS (UNAIDS), and other groups label any child who has lost one parent as an orphan.
 In this approach, a maternal orphan is a child whose mother has died, a paternal orphan is a child whose father has died, and a double orphan is a child who has lost both parents.
 This contrasts with the older use of half-orphan to describe children who had lost only one parent.